 Passing by Kyle of Lochalsh, over the water to Skye

-Back over the bridge to visit the iconic Eilean Donan Castle which appears on calendars and film sets and onto accommodation at Glenelg.
+Stop at the iconic Eilean Donan Castle which appears on calendars and film sets.

 On through Glen Shiel overshadowed by the tall and very steep ‘Five Sisters of Kintail’ then east to Invermoriston and Loch Ness, then driving the southern section of the loch to Fort Augustus and morning coffee.